E-Filing

 These steps are called “serving documents” and “submitting proof of service”.

-Consult the Federal Courts Rules for information on how to serve documents, proof of service, and deadlines.
+Consult the Federal Courts Rules for information on how to serve documents, proof of service, and deadlinesas well as paragraphs 34-35 of the Amended Consolidated General Practice Guidelines of June 20, 2025 regarding service.

 Step 1 - Serving documents electronically (electronic service)